150: No Such Thing As A Helium Filled Pufferfish

 What's it going to do with them?

-It's going to, it's got an album.
+It's going to.
+It's got an album.

 It does swapsies with Venus.

+Yeah, this is really, really cool.
 So there's a new discovery which has been published in Nature, which is that the moon is dusted in this fine layer of oxygen.

 And it was a bit of a puzzle as to how it had got there.
+And it turns out that Earth basically has a tail of

 ions and atoms and electrons and things like this, which, you know, lashes out into space behind it.
+Wow.

 And normally, the moon doesn't get any of it.

-But sometimes when the sun, the Earth and the Moon are all lined up together, the Moon is shielded from the solar wind, right?
+But sometimes when the Sun, the Earth and the Moon are all lined up together, the Moon is shielded from the solar wind, right?
+And then it gets a bit of a lashing of oxygen atoms.

 So the really cool thing is that we don't have much evidence of very, very early life on Earth, like the first bacteria.

-There is a chance that on the moon there are fossil bacteria which got blasted out into space, ended up on the moon, then got plowed under the moon's surface, or maybe buried by lava or this kind of thing.
+There is a chance that on the moon there are fossil bacteria which got blasted out into space, ended up on the moon, then got plowed under the moon's surface or maybe buried by lava or this kind of thing.

-So there's a chance there are fossils up there of bacteria from the very earliest days of life on earth yeah so i mean pretty unlikely pretty unlikely but so that that's quite a cool image because obviously uh the earth is hurdling through space and it's quite cool to know that we're leaving like what an asteroid has that sort of tail uh
+So that's quite a cool image because obviously the Earth is hurdling through space, and it's quite cool to know that we're leaving like what an asteroid has, that sort of tail

-back so i've never it's it stretches all the way around the sun in the path that we go in yeah yeah scientists call it a large dusty ring
+It stretches all the way around the Sun in the path that we go in.
+Yeah.

+I'm not laughing at all.
 They could do with getting a big air pump around there.

-Is that when it does sweep through the moon, it's full of these really, really hot, charged, highly charged particles which it sheds all over the moon.
+Is that when it does sweep through the moon, it's full of these really, really hot, charged, highly charged particles, which it sheds all over the moon.
+And that means that on the surface of the moon,

+suddenly voltages can climb up to hundreds and hundreds of volts.
 So the surface of the moon is incredibly electric because we've just shed all these ions.

-So, do you reckon, Anna, if I stood on the moon, then my hair would all go kind of wild like I'd been static electricity-fied?
+It's cool, isn't it?
+So do you reckon, Anna, if I stood on the moon, then my hair would all go kind of wild like I'd been static electricity-fied?
+God, maybe.
+That'd be pretty cool, wouldn't it?

 You'd have to take your helmet off, though, so you would die, but I think it would be worth it to find out.

 Could you take your helmet off on the moon and then put it back on really quickly if you held your breath?
+Well,

-As in, in, you can survive in outer space for like 20 to 30 seconds without dying.
+and repressurize your suit and all of that.
+Are you you kidding, really?
+As in, you can survive in outer space for like 20 to 30 seconds without dying.

 But it's not worth the risk, because imagine if you took it off, your hair went so static that you couldn't fit the helmet.